 2020 was hottest year on record by narrow margin, Nasa says.
 Last year was by a narrow margin the hottest ever on record, according to Nasa, with the climate crisis stamping its mark on 2020 through soaring temperatures, enormous hurricanes and unprecedented wildfires.

 The average global land and ocean temperature in 2020 was the highest ever measured, Nasa announced on Thursday, edging out the previous record set in 2016 by less than a tenth of a degree.
 Due to slightly different methods used, the US National Oceanic and Atmospheric Administration (Noaa) judged 2020 as fractionally cooler than 2016, while the UK Met Office also put 2020 in a close second place.
 The European Union’s climate observation program puts the two years in a dead heat.
-Regardless of these minor differences, all the datasets again underlined the long-term heating up of the planet due to the burning of fossil fuels, deforestation and other human activities.
-The record, or near-record, heat came despite the moderately cooling influence of La Niña, a periodic climate event.
 Why repair is essential in times of crisis - Right to Repair Europe.
 Biden Admin Issues 30+ Drilling Permits (Bloomberg) -- The Biden administration has issued at least 31 new drilling permits authorizing operations on federal land and coastal waters, despite an order putting political appointees in charge of the decisions.

 In 2019, the Amazon region alone saw 33 deaths.
 10 Years of Samsung Galaxy S Phones.
 One decade and one day ago, Samsung released the Galaxy S.